ACEN Accreditation Manual – Section II Policies

 - An arbitrator need not have any formal training in arbitration, though such training is considered a desired qualification.

-- No person who has previously been employed by the ACEN may serve as an arbitrator.
+- No person who is a current or previous employee of the ACEN may serve as an arbitrator.

 - Acceptance of Arbitrators